kellysdev/movie-client/README.md

 - [ ] Allow users to share a movie
 - [ ] Allow users to sort movies based on different criteria
-- [ ] Display a list of related or similar movies in MovieView
 - [ ] Allow users to create a "To Watch" list in addition to their "Favorite Movies" list